steven-mi/newspipe/README.md

 docker-compose up
 ```
 - To see the database collections, [mongo-express](https://github.com/mongo-express/mongo-express) is in use and available on `localhost:8081`.
 The MongoDB itself is available on port `27017`.
-- The airflow application should be available on `localhost:8080`.
+- The airflow application should be available on `localhost:8083`.
 You will see the airflow dashboard with the default examples.
+- For the mongo chart dashboard, open `localhost`
 ## Adding article sources
 Each crawler is defined as DAG in 'dag'.
 To add a data source, you must therefore add DAGs in the `dags` folder.
 A DAG is a Python script that contains the settings for an entire crawling pipeline.
 Use the default example as a template.
 The DAGs are very simple and straightforward.